-- Review and freeze your child’s credit report.
-Review your child’s credit file (if it exists), as this will help you understand the damage.
-Setting up a security freeze is the best protective measure to prevent fraud in the future.
+- Review and freeze your child's credit report.
+Review your child's credit file (if it exists) to understand the extent of the damage.
+Setting up a security freeze is the best protective measure to prevent future fraud.

 - Notify credit bureaus and impacted companies.
 If your child has an active credit report, ask all three credit bureaus to investigate the possibility of fraud.
-Alert any listed companies and let them know the activity was fraudulently done with a minor’s information, and ask them to investigate.
+Alert any listed companies and let them know the activity was fraudulent, and ask them to investigate.

 - File a report with the FTC (Federal Trade Commission).
 Report the stolen identity to the FTC at IdentityTheft.gov.
 You'll need this report for the next step.